kaidokert/wiced-history/README.txt

   - Simple API to provide access to MCU peripherals including UART, SPI, I2C, Timers, RTC, ADCs, DACs, etc
   - Support for multiple toolchains including GNU and IAR
   - Support for Apple AirPlay and HomeKit
+  - Audio Applications for Internet streaming and BT/Wi-Fi Rebroadcast
+  - Unified Bluetooth BTEWICED stack for Dual Mode and Low-Enery only modes - Applications may pick the desired Bluetooth stack binary at link time.
+  - Integrated Bluetooth embedded stack support for BCM20706A2 chips (when used in conjunction with the BCM43907 SoC)

 The WICED SDK release is structured as follows: apps          : Example & Test Applications